Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: The

-\subsection{\textit{Game Actions} Subdivision}
+\subsection{\revisionCHI{\textit{Game Actions} Subdivision}}

-In Cimolino and Graham's taxonomy~\cite{cimolino2022two}, the \quots{AI role} dimension (Section~\ref{ssec:related-pa}) defines which player controls which \textit{game action}.
-Commercial human cooperation systems~\cite{xboxControllerAssist,ps5AccessController,titanTwo} typically enable all players to control all \textit{game actions}.
-This configuration maps onto the Cimolino and Graham's \quots{reciprocal} scenario.
-Instead, if only some of the \textit{game actions} are shared, four scenarios are possible (\quots{supportive}, \quots{delegated}, \quots{cooptable}, or \quots{complementary}), which differ based on who is the primary controller of the overlapping commands.
-However, overlapping commands can lead to confusing situations during play (\textit{e.g.}, players not knowing who should intervene in a given moment).
-Therefore, users typically agree on how to divide control responsibilities before starting to play~\cite{ahmetovic2025shared}.
-Prior work in partial automation has likewise shown that overlapping control of the same \textit{game actions} should be avoided, as it may lead to automation confusion~\cite{cimolino2023automation,parasuraman1997humans}.

-\system{} supports all scenarios defined in Cimolino and Graham's taxonomy by allowing specifying which \textit{game actions} are controlled by each player.
-One possibility is that each player controls all \textit{game actions}.
-Alternatively, each \textit{game action} can be assigned to a different player, thereby avoiding situations in which two players control the same \textit{game action}.
-This second scenario, which is not considered in the taxonomy proposed by Cimolino and Graham, is indeed relevant because it represents a typical human cooperation setup~\cite{ahmetovic2025shared,gonccalves2021exploring}.
-Finally, hybrid configurations are also possible, in which each player controls some \textit{game actions} exclusively, while others are shared.
+\system{} allows specifying which \textit{game actions} are controlled by each player.
+One possibility is for each player to control all \textit{game actions}.
+Alternatively, each \textit{game action} can be assigned to a different player, avoiding situations in which two players control the same \textit{game action}.
+These are the most common setups in the existing systems (Section~\ref{sssec:related-sc-systems}).
+Finally, hybrid configurations allow each player to control some \textit{game actions} exclusively, while sharing others.